Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Myocardial tissue model

+\textbf{Ground matrix}.
+Remaining constituents, primarily elastin, are uniformly distributed within the myo\-car\-dium \citep{Liu2025, Xi2019, McEvoy2018} and are often assumed to bring an isotropic contribution to the tissue response \citep{Guan2019OnLaw}.
+We set the ground matrix strain energy contribution as follows:

-where $a_g, b_g$ constitutive parameters.
-We observe that before any G\&R has taken place, i.e. at time $s = 0$, the mixture-based model resembles the generalized five-term constitutive model in \cite{Holzapfel2009}, except for the contribution along the principal fiber direction between the one-dimensional myocytes and the collagen family oriented parallel to the myocytes' long axis, which are, here, decoupled.
-The interested reader is referred to \textbf{Appendix A} for the detailed derivation of the Second Piola-Kirchhoff stress and the elasticity tensor of the myocardial mixture.
+where $a_\text{g}$ and $b_\text{g}$ are material parameters.
+The interested reader is referred to \hyperref[sec:appendix_a]{Appendix A} for a detailed derivation of the second Piola-Kirchhoff stress and the elasticity tensor of this myocardial mixture-based constitutive model.